Recap: The Simpsons S 7 E 4 Bart Sells His Soul

 - Deal with the Devil: Bart selling his soul.

-- Earn Your Happy Ending: Lisa discusses such a concept at the end when she notes that some people believe a soul is earned through things like thought and prayer, as seen in the top quote.
+- Earn Your Happy Ending: Lisa discusses such a concept at the end when she notes that some people believe a soul is earned through things like thought and prayer.
 These things are, as she notes, what Bart did throughout the episode, perhaps truly earning his soul back, and thus gaining a happy ending, after all (Bart isn't listening).

 - Eskimos Aren't Real: Bart puts Michael Jackson on a list of fictional things adults make up to scare children.